rempsyc/starter-academic/content/home/blank.md

 # RÉMI THÉRIAULT, M.SC.

 ## A PhD student's journey to making a difference in the world, one mind at a time

+<div style="text-align:center"> RÉMI THÉRIAULT, M.SC.</div>

+<div style="text-align:center"> A PhD student's journey to making a difference in the world, one mind at a time</div>